ninomegadriver/lightgun/sexmachine/README.md

 ## Current Status And Limitations
 - Although the Jamma Board is already mapped to use the test/service, coins, start and buttons 1-3, I haven't coded the inputs just yet on the ESP32 and the Sexmachine's Advance Mame.
-- The same goes for the player 2 LightGun.
-It's already mapped on the board, but I haven't coded it just yet.

 I'll do so and plus test and fine tune more games in the near future...